Mariano Gonzalez

 Benchmarking KPipe against the parallel-Kafka libraries you would actually pick

-This post is about the upgrade and the first numbers from it.
-KPipe now has a four-runtime competitive bench: KPipe, Confluent Parallel Consumer, Reactor Kafka, and a hand-rolled raw KafkaConsumer + virtual-thread executor baseline.
-Three workload regimes.
-Real Kafka broker (Testcontainers, not in-process).
-JMH-published scores, GC profiler, raw JSON committed alongside this post in benchmarks/results/.
+Here’s what that pitch costs.
+KPipe is now benchmarked against three alternatives: Confluent Parallel Consumer, Reactor Kafka, and a hand-rolled raw KafkaConsumer + virtual-thread executor baseline.
+Three workload regimes, a real Kafka 4.2.0 broker via Testcontainers (not in-process), JMH-published scores with a GC profiler, and the raw JSON committed alongside this post in benchmarks/results/.

 Headline

-Records / second, higher is better. workMicros is per-record simulated work via LockSupport.parkNanos — 0 µs is pure framework overhead, 100 µs is local enrichment, 1000 µs is a blocking I/O round trip.
+Records / second, higher is better. workMicros is per-record simulated work via LockSupport.parkNanos.
+0 µs is pure framework overhead, 100 µs is local enrichment, and 1000 µs is a blocking I/O round trip.
 All four runtimes run against the same Testcontainers-managed Kafka 4.2.0 broker, same 25,000-record seed, same eight partitions, two JMH forks × five measurement iterations.
+Source numbers in benchmarks/results/2026-05-24.json.

 Runtime workMicros=0 workMicros=100 workMicros=1000